audulus/rui/README.md

 ![build status](https://github.com/audulus/rui/actions/workflows/rust.yml/badge.svg)

 Experimental Rust UI library, inspired by SwiftUI.
-Early days, but some stuff already works.
+Early days, but some stuff already works. rui will be used for a future version of [Audulus](http://audulus.com/)

 rui is immediate mode (there is no retained tree of views), GPU rendered, updates reacitvely (when your state changes), and has richer layout options than other immediate mode UIs.